 What type of accommodation will I be in?

 You’ll be staying in our large volunteer house in Fish Hoek throughout your trip.
 The house is reserved solely for i to i volunteers and you will have use of all facilities.
-The house accommodates up to 25 people in dormitory-style rooms with bunk beds which are based on mixed sex.
-There are three bathrooms and a maximum of 8 people in a room.
-There’s also a lounge area, balcony, garden, barbeque facilities.
+The house accommodates up to 20 people in dormitory-style rooms with bunk beds which are based on same sex.
+There are three bathrooms and a maximum of 6 people in a room.
+There’s also a lounge area, balcony, garden, barbeque facilities, swimming pool and flatlet.
 The house is in a locked compound in a residential area and a short distance from the shops and beach.
 There are lockers at the accommodation for you to lock your valuables away but please remember to bring a padlock and keys with you!

 A 10 minute walk away there is a supermarket, serviced laundry and an internet café and there’s also a shopping mall a little further on.
 You can also head down to the beach area for bars and restaurants, about a 10 minute drive away.